adeptio-project/adeptio/README.md

 Credit goes to Bitcoin Core, Dash and Pivx for providing a basic platform for Adeptio to enhance and develop, in concert with a shared desire to support the adoption of a decentralised digital currency future for the masses.

+# Code issues
+Since we are a 100% open-source project we strongly prefer if you create a pull-request on Github in the proper repository with the necessary fix.
+Alternatively, If you would like to make a suggestion regarding a potential fix please send an email to root{at}adeptio.cc

 # License

 Adeptio is released under the terms of the MIT license.
 See [COPYING](https://raw.githubusercontent.com/adeptio-project/adeptio/master/COPYING) or for more information: